wingfieldjeff/jeffreywingfield.me/content/posts/Sand Turner.md

 # The Idea
 I have this desk toy.

-![[Pasted image 20250210210547.png]]Sand flows between bubbles, making patterns.
+![[pasted-image-20250210210547.png]]Sand flows between bubbles, making patterns.
 When the sand runs out, you flip it over and the process repeats.
 This takes between 1 and 5 minutes.
 The problem, at least for me, is that it is fascinating for about a day before the friction of flipping over is just enough to leave it on a shelf and forget about it.

 Wouldn't it be cool if it flipped itself?
 What if it was more kinetic sculpture and less toy.
 It could be mounted on a wall, run all the time, and be different every time you look at it.